fpigerre/Investable/README.md

 but not limited to:
 - Using it for commercial purposes
 - Modifying any part of the software
-- Using and modifying Investable without distributing it
+- Using and modifying Investable without having to distribute the code

 As long as you include a copy of the [LICENSE]() file.